Bimbalacom/bimbalacom/README.md

 ## Release plan of the website

 - A major version is being published each year.
-- Every 3-4 weeks a new version is being released.
+- Every month there will be a new version is being released.

 <!-- LICENSE -->
 ## License